simoninireland/epyc/README.rst

 laptop.
 Notebooks store all the data and metadata in a portable format to improve the reproducibility of computational experiments.

+``epyc`` also includes a small number of "experiment combinators" that separate the logic of a single experiment from the logic of performing multiple repetitions and other structuring tasks.
+This means that any experiment can be repeated and statistically summarised, for example.

 Installation
 ------------